 Suspension is an involuntary separation of the student from the university for a specific period of time.
+This sanction includes the student being suspended from the residence halls, banned from all university facilities (and subject to arrest for trespassing and charged with Failure to Comply).
 Readmission to the university may be granted after the suspension period or conditions have been satisfactorily met.
 Suspension for one semester shall mean the student may not re-enroll until the following semester.
 (The student may not re-enroll during an intervening summer term.)
 Reinstatement after suspension is not automatic.
-The student must submit a letter of reapplication to the Vice President for University Advancement for consideration.
+The student must submit a letter of reapplication to the Dean of Students for consideration.
 This letter should include explanation of activities pursued during the period of suspension and what measures/steps have been or will be taken to ensure that the student will not violate this or other articles of the Lincoln University Code of Conduct.

-A. When a sanction does not involve suspension from the university, the student shall have the right to request an appeal of the case by the Vice President for University Advancement if a University Judicial Officer imposed the initial sanction(s).
+- When a sanction does not involve suspension from the university, the student shall have the right to request an appeal of the case by the Dean of Students if a University Judicial Officer imposed the initial sanction(s).

-B. In the case of a suspension, a student may submit a written appeal to the President of the University.
+- In the case of a suspension, a student may submit a written appeal to the President of the